** Please check your word count. Your stories have to be EXACTLY 100 words (EXcluding the title), submission via the form at the end of this page,

 - Your story must be no longer or no shorter than 100 words.
 This excludes the title which can be as long or as short as you like.
 Any stories of less than or greater than 100 words will be disqualified so please check before submitting.
 Hyphenated words (e.g. well-known) count as one word so 99-word stories because of a hyphenated word will be disqualified.
 This may sound harsh but it’s then fair on everyone.
-Also bullet points do not count as words so do not include them in your word count.
+Also, although Microsoft Word does think they are, bullet points (as with any other symbols) don’t count as words so don’t include them in your word count.
 Neither do ellipses (e.g. ‘and… we’ counts as two words), ages, e.g. ‘a two-year-old child’ also counts as one word (according to Word, which is what I use).
 To check you can use the likes of https://wordcounter.net.
 Be careful though that it doesn’t include a dash (or other punctuation) as a word.
 Thank you, Sue B, for suggesting that.

 - Stories submitted via the contact form below only.
 Just the text, no pictures, website addresses etc. other than where requested.
 Please do not email them to Morgen directly or they will not be considered.
 Please do not type them into the comments box below or they will be deleted.

 - Your story must be written to, or suit, the theme for the relevant month (list below) within the relevant month.
 Any stories not fitting the theme (or less / more than 100 words excluding the title) will be disqualified.
 They will not be kept back for a month where the theme will fit.